kubeshop/botkube-docs/docs/architecture/index.md

 ### Executor

 Executor is a binary that implements the [executor](https://github.com/kubeshop/botkube/blob/main/proto/executor.proto) Protocol Buffers contract.
-Executor runs a given command and returns the response in a synchronous way.
-For example, running `kubectl` or `helm` commands.
+Executor runs a given command, such as `kubectl` one, and returns the response in a synchronous way.

 Streaming command response is not supported.
-As a result, commands like `helm install --wait` doesn't work well, as the response won't be sent until the command finishes.
+As a result, commands which take a lot of time doesn't work well, as the response won't be sent until the command is finished.

-The `kubectl` is a built-in Botkube executor.
-It will be extracted in the future Botkube releases.

 ### Plugin source bridge